cdapio/cdap/docs/developer-guide/source/examples/purchase.rst

   - The ``PurchaseFlow`` reads the ``purchaseStream`` and converts every input String into a Purchase object and stores the object in the *purchases* Dataset.
   - The ``CatalogLookupService`` fetches the catalog id for a given product.
-The CatalogLookupService is called from the PurchaseStore flowlet.
-The host and port of the CatalogLookupService is discovered using service discovery framework.
+The CatalogLookupService is called from the PurchaseStore Flowlet.
+The host and port of the CatalogLookupService is discovered using the Service discovery framework.
   - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce job reads the *purchases* Dataset, creates a purchase history, and stores the purchase history in the *history* Dataset every morning at 4:00 A.M.